mongodb/mongo-spark/doc/2-configuring.md

 writeConcern.w          | The write concern w value                                         | (WriteConcern.ACKNOWLEDGED)
 writeConcern.journal    | The write concern journal value                                   |
 writeConcern.wTimeoutMS | The write concern wTimeout value                                  |
+shardKey                | An optional shardKey, used for upserts of Datasets                | None ordered                 | Sets the bulk operations ordered property                         | true

 -----
 **Note**: When setting output configurations in the `SparkConf` then the prefix `spark.mongodb.output.` is required.